 Tomoko Kuta has been with The New Children’s Museum since 2011 and oversees the programming for visitors including the exhibitions, art and STEAM studios, educational content, and community outreach initiatives.
 Part of the leadership team, she contributes to the strategic growth of the organization, fulfilling the museum’s unique mission of providing all children and families with access to engaging contemporary art.
 Tomoko began museum work over twenty-five years ago while living in Japan and has continued her career in art museums and other arts-focused non-profit organizations in the US.
 She has a B.S. from Cornell University and an M.A. from the University of Chicago where she studied the visual arts through the lens of society’s broader culture and history.
 In her current role as Deputy Museum Director, she leads a large and talented team of non-profit professionals who deeply value museums.

-Nicole Lim, CAM Vice President
+Lisa McDermott, CAM Vice President

 (Director, Carnegie Art Center Foundation)